Azure/Microsoft-Defender-for-Cloud/Simulations/README.md

 # Azure Security Center Simulation Playbook

 There are many ways to simulate an alert in Azure Security Center.
-Below you have some scenarios for alert simulations based on different threat detections capabilities in Azure Security Center.
+Below you have some scenarios for alert simulation based on different threat detections capabilities available in Azure Security Center.

 ## Alert Simulation for Windows (Azure and Non-Azure VMs)